D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The app must be deployed to a VMSS to provide high availability and to meet changing resource requirements.

-You run the `New-AzResourceGrou` cmdlet to create the RG for the VMSS.
+You run the `New-AzResourceGroup` cmdlet to create the RG for the VMSS.
 You then want to create the VMSS.
 Which cmdlet should you run next?